 Good Energy sources its electricity from UK renewables such as sunshine, wind and water

-To compare all energy suppliers including Good Energy and find the cheapest tariff for you enter your postcode on the right.
+To compare all energy suppliers including Good Energy and find the cheapest tariff for you enter your postcode in the green box..

 In November 2013, Good Energy announced it would be freezing its prices for the remainder of the winter months.
 The independent supplier said that its customers will be protected from price rises until 1 April 2014.